 What conferences are held?

-Journal Club, Teaching Sessions (Tuesday-Friday), Weekly Grand Rounds (Monday), Monthly Morbidity & Mortality, and Oral Board Reviews (Thursday).
+Journal Club (monthly), Didactic Sessions (Tuesday, Wednesday, and Friday), Weekly Grand Rounds (Monday), Monthly Morbidity & Mortality Conferences, and Oral Board Reviews (Thursday).